 All New Zealand beef and lamb sold by New Zealand retailers comes from animals raised on pasture.
 The New Zealand Beef and Lamb Quality Mark is your guarantee.

-The latest Ministry of Health recommendations suggest women can eat up to 100g liver once a week during pregnancy.
+The Ministry of Health recommendations suggest women can eat up to 100g liver once a week during pregnancy.
 If using liver in paté form, it should be well-cooked and heated to over 75°C before before eating, which in practical terms, excludes shop-bought products.

 The Ministry of Health advises pregnant and breastfeeding women should not eat raw or under-cooked meat.
 Cook meat until the juices run clear (no blood present).
 This would mean a steak would need to be cooked until at least medium.

-Casseroles and stews, soups and mince would be perfect for freezing, although most food should be used within three months for maximum benefit and eating quality.
+Casseroles and stews, soups and mince are perfect for freezing, although most food should be used within three months for maximum benefit and eating quality.
 Mince, such as for spaghetti bolognaise, will make a quick and easy meal with freshly cooked pasta, tacos or nachos/burritos, or in a cottage pie.
 Beef stroganoff, lasagne, lamb casseroles or pot roasts are all suitable for freezing once cooked.
 Allow to cool thoroughly before freezing and ensure food is well wrapped or stored in a tight-fitting container to prevent freezer burn.
 It is best to thaw food overnight in the fridge and reheat thoroughly.

 Iron requirements are highest for pregnant women due to the iron needs of the growing baby.
 During breastfeeding, women are unlikely to have started menstruating again following pregnancy, so need less iron than both pregnant and non-pregnant, non-breastfeeding women.

 Every baby and toddler has a different appetite and fondness of meat.
 Start with ½ - 2 teaspoons of any new food.
 From around 6 months, meat will need to be pureéd to a soft, smooth texture, progressing to soft mince from 7-8 months.
 Once your baby is 8-12 months, offer chopped finger foods (wedges, slices or strips).
 Check out recipe ideas here.

 Have a look at our babies and toddlers recipes section.
 The recipes using liver should work well with kidney, including the liver spread, which is like a pâté.
 Unlike liver, there isn’t any restriction on the amount of kidney you can give to your baby.
-It is better to be guided by her, rather than try and give a specific amount.
+It is better to be guided by your baby, rather than try and give a specific amount.
 Every baby is different.
 One kidney, weighing about 25g, provides about 3.5mg of iron.